unixorn/awesome-zsh-plugins/README.md

 PMS allows you to manage your shell in a way to that helps decrease setup time and increases your productivity.
 It has support for themes (change the way your shell looks), plugins (adds functionality to your shell), and dotfile management.

+The PMS framework also allows you to use the same framework in different shells.
+Use ZSH on your personal laptop, and use bash on remote servers.
+Wanna try fish?
+Go ahead, try out different shells.

 ### [prezto](https://github.com/sorin-ionescu/prezto)

 **Prezto** enriches the ZSH command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.
 There are some prezto-specific plugins at [https://github.com/belak/prezto-contrib](https://github.com/belak/prezto-contrib).